Do Go On - 314 - The Oak Island Mystery

 Wouldn't that be just piss you right off?

-Just let me go look at this fucking island.
+Oh my God, just let me go look at this fucking island.

-I want to look at it.
+I want to have a look at it.

 So potentially a bit of an unsatisfying ending.